 The satellite navigation decoder and transmitter shall be fully integrated and housed in the same tamper-proof physical enclosure.

-ALCs are not required to transmit VMS data when the fishing vessel is in port for a period of more than one week, subject to prior notification to the Flag CCP and, if the Flag CCP requires, to the Secretariat.
+ALCs are not required to transmit VMS position reports when the fishing vessel is in port for a period of more than one week, subject to prior notification to the Flag CCP and, if the Flag CCP requires, to the Secretariat.
 The Flag CCP shall ensure that

-if the ALC stops transmitting VMS data while in port, the vessel remains in the same geographical position until the ALC on board starts transmitting VMS data again; and
+if the ALC stops transmitting VMS position reports while in port, the vessel remains in that port until the ALC on board starts transmitting VMS position reports again; and

-the ALC is transmitting VMS data before the fishing vessel moves from the last geographic position transmitted by the vessel’s ALC in port.
+the ALC is transmitting VMS position reports before the fishing vessel leaves port.

 Procedure for manual reporting